Skagen: Skagen Painters

 The Skagen Painters were a group of Scandinavian artists who visited the area every summer from the late 1870s until the turn of the century.
 They were attracted by the scenery, the fishermen and the social community of their fellow artists who encouraged them to paint en plein air following the example of the French Impressionists while sometimes adopting the Realist approach of the Barbizon School.
 They broke away from the rigid traditions of the Danish and Swedish art academies, preferring the modern trends they had experienced in Paris.

 The group was reputed to have adopted a bohemian lifestyle.
 It encompassed not only painters, but also writers, and other influential people.
 While only a few were full-time residents of the area, they were often joined by family and friends, especially during the summer months.
-The group initially revolved around Michael Ancher and his wife to be Anna, the only member of the group who was a native of Skagen.
-P.S.
-Krøyer, who arrived in 1882, was perhaps the most colourful member of the group.
+The group initially revolved around Michael Ancher and his future wife Anna, the only member of the group who was a native of Skagen.
+P. S. Krøyer, who arrived in 1882, was perhaps the most colourful member of the group.
 His painting Hip, Hip, Hurrah! shows several of the artists celebrating around a table out in the garden.
 The painters included the Swedes Oscar Björck and Johan Krouthén, the Norwegians Christian Krohg and Eilif Peterssen, and the Danes Karl Madsen, Laurits Tuxen, Marie Triepcke Krøyer Alfvén, Carl Locher, Viggo Johansen and Thorvald Niss.
 The group also included the writers Holger Drachmann, Georg Brandes and Henrik Pontoppidan and the Swedish composer Hugo Alfvén.
 They often gathered in Brøndums Hotel whose dining room now forms part of Skagens Museum.

 In 1890, the railway to Skagen not only led to the expansion of the village but also brought in considerable numbers of tourists.
 It was largely responsible for breaking up the regular summer meetings of the artists' colony as they could no longer find suitable accommodation and venues for their meetings.
-However, some of them purchased homes in Skagen: P.S.
-Krøyer in 1894, Laurits Tuxen in 1901, Holger Drachmann in 1903.
+However, some of them purchased homes in Skagen: P. S. Krøyer in 1894, Laurits Tuxen in 1901, Holger Drachmann in 1903.
 Anna and Michael Ancher, Krøyer and Tuxen continued to paint in Skagen until well into the 20th century and were occasionally joined by their earlier friends.
 Other painters, sometimes referred to as the younger group of Skagen painters, continued to visit the area.
 They included Jørgen Aabye, Tupsy and Gad Frederik Clement, Ella Heide, Frederik Lange and Johannes Wilhjelm, some of whom settled in the area until the 1930s or even later.
 Skagens Museum has a large collection of works from all the recognized artists who painted in Skagen.